 This will need to be reapplied at regular intervals, costing money and time spent on maintenance.
 Even with this extra care, softwoods will still have a shorter service life than oak.

 3. Resistance to Pests

 Oak is famed for its resistance to pest infestation and fungal attack.
-The tannins present in the wood make it unappealing and in many cases actively toxic to many pests.
-While prolonged exposure to damp can lead to damage from dry rot, this is rare and far less common than in softwoods.
-While many softwoods used for timber frames are treated with biocides to minimise damage from pests, they are still more susceptible than oak.
+The tannins present in the wood make it unappealing and actively toxic for many pests.